IgnaciodeNuevo/frontend-development-interviews/README.md

 ## Coding Questions

 ### Coding Standards

- +Do you allow employees to publish code?
+ + Do you allow employees to publish code?
- +Do you do code reviews?
+ + Do you do code reviews?
- +Do you have a coder blog?
+ + Do you have a coder blog?
- +Do you have a preferred CMS or development platform?
+ + Do you have a preferred CMS or development platform?
- +Do you have coding style guide?
+ + Do you have coding style guide?
   + Spaces or tabs?
- +Do you publish your code?
+ + Do you publish your code?
- +Macs or PCs?
+ + Macs or PCs?
- +What do you use for version control?
+ + What do you use for version control?
- +What is the oldest version of IE that you support?
+ + What is the oldest version of IE that you support?
- +What is your standard development toolkit?
+ + What is your standard development toolkit?

-### Markup:
+### Markup

  + Accessibility
   + Do you use WAI-ARIA?
   + Is accessible AJAX a priority?